 - We recommend that you validate your data in the new system compared to your current system data, just as you did after the Initial Data Migration.
-If you see any discrepancies, please contact support with a detailed explanation of what information was not imported correctly, allowing us to make corrections as quickly as possible.
+If you see any discrepancies, please contact the data migration team with a detailed explanation of what information was not imported correctly, so the issue(s) can be addressed as quickly as possible.

 - After validation, you sign-off, then we give you the go-ahead for your team to begin using the new system to complete any additional setup and data entry in preparation for Go Live.

-Once your Final Data Migration is complete and your data validated, you will announce to your team that your church is now Live with the new system.
-It is at this point that the new system becomes your authoritative database.
+Once your Final Data Migration is complete and your has been data validated, you will announce to your team that your church is now "live" with the new system.
+At this point the new system becomes your authoritative database.
 From this day forward your team will use the new system for all data management.

 Here are a few things you’ll want to do right after your FDM is signed off on:

 - Assign correct permission roles to all needed users